markcmurphy/devdocs-portal/Carts.md

 |[`Update a Cart`](https://developer.bigcommerce.com/api-reference/cart-checkout/server-server-cart-api/cart/updateacart)|Updates a Cart's `customer_id`|
 |[`Delete a Cart`](https://developer.bigcommerce.com/api-reference/cart-checkout/server-server-cart-api/cart/deleteacart)|Deletes a Cart|

+**Persistent Cart**

+Persistent Cart allows for a logged in shopper to access the same cart across devices.
+Persistent Cart is available on Plus, Pro, and Enterprise plans.

+Persistent Cart works with the Storefront Cart and Server-to-Server Cart APIs.
+To learn more, see [Persistent Cart](https://support.bigcommerce.com/s/article/Persistent-Cart).

 ## Abandoned Carts

 Use `/abandoned-carts/{token}` on headless storefronts to retrieve the `cartId` via the abandoned cart token passed in to headless storefront via an abandoned cart email link clicked on by a shopper.
 Once the `cartId` has been retrieved, it can be used to fetch and display information about the cart to the shopper via the Storefront Cart and/or Server-to-Server Cart APIs.